swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/conclusion.md

 The model is now ready to be used in production.

-The following diagram illustrates the bricks you set up at the end of this part.
+The following diagram illustrates the bricks you set up at the end of this part:

-TODO
+!!! warning "This is a work in progress"

+    This section is a work in progress.
+Please check back later for updates.
+Thank you!

 The main goal of the MLOps process is to ensure that the model is reproducible, reliable and can be used in production.
 This goal is now achieved.